big-building-data/flink-aggregations/README.md

 1. launch a new flink session and run the application(s) in the session
 2. launch the application(s) in standalone mode

+The `run-hadoop.sh` can help you do everything easily (using option 1).

 ### Running inside a flink session